Many marijuana growers do everything right in their grow op… right up to the moment they harvest their plants.

 Hang-drying begins the process of curing, because the moisture in the stalks and stems infuses your buds, creating a slower marijuana drying and curing process that results in smoother-burning buds.

-A lot of the time, buds that feel dry and almost crispy on the drying rack or on the hanging marijuana plant will re-moisturize in a sealed container.
+A lot of the time, buds that feel dry and almost crispy on the drying rack or on the hanging marijuana plant will get wetter in a sealed container as moisture from stalks or stems travels out into the rest of the bud.

-When your racked or hanging buds feel near-crispy, take some from each rack space or hanging plant and seal them up in a container that has a humidor humidity gauge.
+When your racked or hanging buds feel properly dry, take some from each rack space or hanging plant and seal them up in a container that has a humidor humidity gauge.

 Within a few minutes, you’ll know the humidity inside the chamber.